keboola/developers-docs/extend/custom-science/python/index.md

             writer.writerow({'number': row['number'], 'someText': row['someText'], 'double_number': int(row['number']) * multiplier})

 Note that we also simplified reading and writing of the CSV files using `dialect='kbc'` option.
-The dialect is registred automatically when the `Config` class is initialized.
+The dialect is registered automatically when the `Config` class is initialized.
 You can test the code with the following runtime configuration:

 	{